libretime/icecast-docker/README.md

 | `2.4.4`     | `2.4.4-YYYYMMDD`, `2.4.4`, `latest` |
 | `2.5-beta3` | `2.5-beta3-YYYYMMDD`,`2.5-beta3`    |

+> Tags such as `2.4.4` might get updated with newer images if the system packages or the base images changes.
+The prevent this we suggest you to use the `2.4.4-YYYYMMDD` tags that include the build date (e.g. `2.4.4-20220919`).

 The default configuration file (`/etc/icecast.xml`) was updated with following changes:

 - `/icecast/logging/errorlog=-` print logs to stdout instead of log file.